React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 Layout

 React Native uses the Facebook Flux architecture.
 In short, React Native uses a JavaScript bridge to interact with native modules.
 JavaScript code is compiled to native code at runtime.
-So our project layout may look like this:
+So, our project layout may look like this:

-The Dart framework uses the Skia C++ engine which has all the protocols, compositions, and channels.
+The Dart framework uses the Skia C++ engine, which has all the protocols, compositions, and channels.
 Flutter has everything you need to develop applications in the Flutter engine itself.

 So our project may look like this:

-Where may be such project attributes as:
+There may be such project attributes as:

 Android is a native Android app project that runs and builds our Flutter project;